PhilipYip1988/python-tutorials/013_string_byte_bytearray/readme.md

 ## Unicode

 Outwith the most commonly used characters in the English language which are encoded over 1 byte in ASCII and Latin1, there are a huge number of supplementary characters for other languages and these are encoded in Unicode.
-These supplementary characters use 2 bytes.
+These supplementary characters generally use 2 bytes.
 Recall ```2 ** 8``` gives 256 combinations and ```2 ** 16``` gives 65536 combinations:

 ![img_026](./images/img_026.png)

-To insert a Unicode character the escape character is ```\u``` which expects 2 bytes which therefore requires 4 hexadecimal characters.
+To insert a Unicode character the escape character is ```\u``` and this expects 2 bytes and therefore requires 4 hexadecimal characters.
 The ASCII subset which span over a single byte have the same value in Unicode but the trailing zeros need to be included.
 For example:

 ```
 greeting = "\u0068\u00A3\u006C\u006C\u006F\u0020\u0077\u006F\u0072\u006C\u0064\u0021"